Cuyahoga Community College

 General

 The College enters into many contracts each year.
-These contracts cover a wide variety of topics including the construction of buildings, the purchase goods and services needed to operate the College, the license of software, and the creation of affiliation and articulation contracts.
+These contracts cover a wide variety of topics including the construction of buildings, the purchase of goods and services needed to operate the College, the license of software, and the creation of affiliation and articulation contracts.
 In general, all contracts must be reviewed and approved by the Office of Legal Services.
 It is best to contact the Office of Legal Services at the beginning of the contract negotiation process.
 Departments/Programs must be prepared to make decisions as to the business terms of a contract, as well as retain responsibility for monitoring compliance with the contract throughout its term.
 Employees of the College are subject to various statutory prohibitions related to contracts including prohibitions against selling goods or services to the College, having an unlawful interest in a public contract, and soliciting or receiving improper consideration in the performance of the employee’s duties (e.g., receiving payment from an outside vendor).
 There may be serious consequences for violating these laws, including criminal charges.
 For more information please refer to Ohio’s Ethics laws and the College’s Policies and Procedures.

 Signature Authority on Contracts